The Wisdom of the Crowd and Higher-Order Beliefs: Introduction

-One important insight from the existing literature is that even for the case where agents' signals are i.i.d. conditional on the state, knowing the first-order beliefs of even an infinite set of agents is generally not sufficient to learn the state.\footnote{See \cite{prelec2017solution} and \cite{arieli2017crowd}.} The main takeaway from \cite{arieli2017crowd} is that without further (very strong) assumptions about the signal structure, the principal cannot learn the state of the world, even with an infinite number of agents in the population: in the terminology of econometrics, there is an ``identification problem.''
+One important insight from the existing literature is that even if the state is binary, and agents' signals are i.i.d.\ conditional on the state, knowing the first-order beliefs of even an infinite set of agents is generally insufficient to learn the state.\footnote{See~\cite{prelec2017solution} and~\cite{arieli2017crowd}.} In particular, even in these idealized conditions, most agents may be wrong, i.e., most agents may place a posterior probability of larger than 50\% on the incorrect state of the world.
+The main takeaway from~\cite{arieli2017crowd} is that without further strong assumptions about the signal structure, the principal cannot learn the state of the world from solely agents' first-order beliefs, even with an infinite number of agents in the population.
+In econometric terms, there is an identification problem.

-Our answer to the posed question is founded on a simple procedure we name \emph{Population-Mean-Based Aggregation} (herein PMBA).
-Our procedure involves eliciting all agents' beliefs about the uncertain event as well as eliciting from some agents their expectation about the average of others' beliefs.
-We show that, under very weak conditions on the information structure generating the agents' signals, this procedure \emph{fully aggregates} the information among agents in a large population.
-In other words, using information elicited from agents, solely about agents' own beliefs, and their expectation of the average belief in the population (herein referred to as population average belief), but with no other knowledge of the underlying information structure, it is possible in theory to fully learn the underlying state.
-Of course, this idea of eliciting and using higher-order beliefs is not new: In our context, we note the elegant ``Surprisingly Popular'' (herein, SP) mechanism developed by \cite{prelec2017solution} (henceforth PSM), who pioneered the use of second-order beliefs for the purpose of information aggregation (their mechanism works for a narrow set of information structures---we describe the relation between the SP mechanism and our PMBA mechanism in more detail in Section \ref{sec:SP}).
+We answer our question in the affirmative by proposing a novel, simple procedure we name \emph{Population-Mean-Based Aggregation} (herein PMBA).
+Our procedure uses agents' beliefs about the uncertain event as well as some agents' expectations of the population mean belief.
+Under weak conditions on the information structure generating the agents' signals, this procedure \emph{fully aggregates} the information among agents in a large population.
+In other words, using information from agents, solely about agents' own beliefs, and their expectations of the average belief in the population (the \emph{population average belief}), but with no other knowledge of the underlying information structure, we can fully learn the underlying state.
+Importantly, we show that our procedure is \emph{robust}: it allows for aggregation of beliefs even when beliefs are misspecified at both the individual and aggregate levels.
+That is to say, we start from a ``correctly specified'' model where agents have beliefs and higher-order beliefs from a common prior and show that our PMBA procedure correctly aggregates agents' information without knowledge of the underlying common prior.
+We then show that this procedure continues to correctly aggregate even if individual beliefs are \emph{arbitrarily} misspecified, as long as aggregate misspecification is not too large (in a sense we make precise below).
+We show how this procedure can be reinterpreted as a linear regression procedure, and how it can be used to aggregate information from a finite number of agents.
+The machinery of linear regression then allows us to show various forms of robustness of our procedure.
+In short, our procedure is a viable candidate to be used in practice.